-The AICS is officially recognised by the Dutch Ministry of Education, which contributes funds to the school.
-School fees are set annually in accordance with Dutch International Primary and Secondary School Guidelines.
-Tuition fees are needed to fulfil the educational duties of the AICS.
-They are used for keeping the class sizes small, hiring staff internationally, the provision
+The AICS is formally acknowledged by the Dutch Ministry of Education, which allocates funds to support the school.
+Each year, school fees are established in accordance with the Dutch International Primary and Secondary School Guidelines.
+These fees are essential for carrying out the educational responsibilities of the AICS.